Districts of Syria

 The 14 governorates of Syria, or muhafazat (sing. muhafazah), are divided into 65 districts, or manatiq (sing. mintaqah), including the city of Damascus.
 The districts are further divided into 281 subdistricts, or nawahi (sing. nahiya).
 Each district bears the same name as its district capital.

 Districts and subdistricts are administered by officials appointed by the governor, subject to the approval of the minister of the interior.
 These officials work with elected district councils to attend to assorted local needs, and serve as intermediaries between central government authority and traditional local leaders, such as village chiefs, clan leaders, and councils of elders.

+Districts of Syria

-List of districts
+List of historical districts

 The 65 districts are listed below by governorate (with capital districts in bold text).
 The city of Damascus functions as a governorate, a district and a subdistrict.
 Parts of Quneitra Governorate have been under Israeli occupation since 1967 (see Golan Heights).